brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 ## DANE TLSA Records for ADoT

 The presence of ADoT requires additionally that a TLSA [@!RFC6698] record be provided.
 A new RRTYPE is to be created for this as an alias of TLSA, with mnemonic of "TLSADOT" (TLS ADOT Certificate).
 This record will be published at the location NS_NAME, where NS_NAME is the name of the name server.
 Any valid TLSA RDATA is permitted.
 The use of Certificate Usage types PKIX-TA and PKIX-EE is NOT RECOMMENDED.
 The use of Certificate Usage types DANE-TA TLSA records may provide more flexibility in provisioning, including use of wild cards.
-Per [@!RFC7218;@!RFC6761] the RECOMMENDED Selector and Matching types for this are CERT and FULL, giving the recommended TLSA record type of DANE-TA CERT FULL, with the full encoded certificate.
+Per [@!RFC7218;@!RFC7671] the RECOMMENDED Selector and Matching types for this are SPKI and SHA2-256, giving the recommended TLSA record type of DANE-TA SPKI SHA2-256, with the full encoded certificate.

 Note that this TLSADOT record is "wildcard friendly".
 Use of aggressive synthesis by resolvers (per [@!RFC8198]) allows RRTYPE-specific wildcards to be used, avoiding repetitive entries where the RDATA is identical.